cgencer/EQueue-docs/02-Game-Overview.md

 Players seed and foster emotions onto others queues with they need to be aware of own arising emotions and handle them wisely, not impulsively.

 Recognising is done by completion of own arisen emotions, either completing it with a fitting emotile or regulating / suppressing them based on their elemental phases.
-If the player is handle the arisen emotion, they earn crystals for their attention and awareness.
-If others beat the player by acting first, the player loses a crystal.
-The successfully recognised emotion covering the last three emotiles is removed from our queue, the last of the three saved separately to form a collection of our *[[#Emotional Intelligence (EQ)]]*.
+Players earn crystals in their color for their attention and awareness, but if others act first, the player loses a crystal.

+At the end of the game,  the successfully recognised emotions will be counted with the regular emotions of personas to build sets of emotions.
+Every completed emotion set counts as eight crystals.
 ##### *Priority of Emotiles*

 Completion of an emotion has priority over rising emotions.
 Within the same queue, the completion by a player has precedence over the rising of a seed / evolving stages of another player within turn order.
 ##### *Express Completion*

 Every player has a capacity to reserve one tile.
 With a bit of planning players might be able to do a double placement of emotiles (with the event-card played in-between), resulting with express completion of an emotion.
+##### *Instant Activation*

+Cards with the blitz-icon on the top right corner need to be instantly activated (with its costs applied, of course) when the player acquires an emotile matching the color of the blitz.
+If the player has insufficient crystals they need to discard cards for 2 crystals each to pay for it.
+If their cards still are not enough to cover this cost, their turns are blocked for this round as the the toll of this unexpressed emotion becomes bigger.
 ##### Emotional Intelligence (EQ)
 *set collection of recognised emotions*